Mahmoud-Emad/envserver/docs/configuration.md

 - `<database_name>`         : Replace with the name of your database (e.g., "postgres").
 - `<server_host>`           : Replace with the host address of your server (e.g., "localhost").
 - `<server_port>`           : Replace with the desired port number for your server (e.g., 8080).
-- `<jwtSecretKey?>`         : Replace with simple text used as secret key for the jwt token.
+- `<jwt_secret_key?>`       : Replace with simple text used as secret key for the jwt token.
-- `<shutdownTimeout?>`?     : To shut down the server in time, replace the value with a simple number, it's optional.
+- `<shutdown_timeout?>`?     : To shut down the server in time, replace the value with a simple number, it's optional.

 Make sure to save the config.toml file after updating the values.